sickozell/SickoCV/README.md

 ![drumplayer](https://user-images.githubusercontent.com/80784296/206871272-e62df892-03fa-49d2-9197-310b219198a3.JPG)

 #### Usage:
-##### DrumPlayer+
 Load wav samples in the slots using context menu.
 When TRIG input is triggered the sample will be played at the volume percentage set by to "Standard Level" knob + its relative attenuverted CVinput.
 If ACCENT input is HIGH when TRIG occurs, the sample will be played at "Accent Level" knob + its attenuverted CVinput.
 Playing speed can be set by SPD knob from 1 to 200% and modulated with its attenuverted CVinput.
 Speed can be modified during sample playback.
+External modulation is allowed only on drumPlayer+
-If CHOKE switch is on when TRIG occurs, the playback of next slot will be stopped: it's commonly used to simulate a closed/open hihat.
+If CHOKE switch is on when TRIG occurs, the playback of next slot is stopped with a 1ms fade out: it's commonly used to simulate a closed/open hihat.
 LIM switch is a hard clipping limiter to -5v/+5v on the output.
-If OUT is not connected, the audio signal will be added to the next OUT.
-In this way you can connect only the last OUT to have a master output, or you can skip some OUTs to mix only desired slots.

 ##### Context menu
-In the context menu there is an option to disable "Normalled OUTs", then only the connected OUTs will output the relative slot sample.
+**Sample Slots:**
+Click on the slot number to open dialog.
+When the sample is loaded the green led on the panel is turned on (drumPlayer), or the small 7segment display will show the first 5 chars of the filename (drumPlayer+).
+Use Clear options to unload samples from slots.
+Just right-click over the led areas or the displays to access the quick-load menus.

+**Interpolation**
-There are also 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.
+There are 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.
-- 'No interpolation' can be used when sample rates match and speed is 100% constant.
+- 'No interpolation' can be used when sample rates match and speed is 100% constant
 - 'Linear 1' and 'Linear 2' interpolates the samples with different weighted averages
-- 'Hermite' uses a Cubic Hermite spline interpolation that offers a better result (default).
+- 'Hermite' uses a Cubic Hermite spline interpolation that offers a better result (default)

-At the moment no anti-aliasing filter is present, so best audio quality results can be achieved matching samples/VCV samplerates and limiting speed variations.

-##### DrumPlayer
-This version it's almost the same of the Plus one, but it hasn't the sample names display and it can't be external modulated.
+**Anti-aliasing filter**
+Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.

+**Outs mode**
+Normalled (default): if one slot out is not connected, its output will be added to the next slot
+Solo: every slot has its own out socket
+Unconnected on Out 4: Every unconnected out is routed to out n.4

 NOTE: input trigger threshold is +1v.